izakpavel/SwiftUIPagingScrollView/README.md

 **Notes:**
 * the drag gesture seems incompatible with Buttons, so to get tap on items tapGesture is used instead
 * tested with XCode 11 beta 6
+* background colors are for demo and debug purposes - will be removed once ready

 **Todo:**
-* cleaner interface (remove tilePadding const)
+* cleaner interface
 * allow item modificators depending on scroll position outside of the scrollview (atm possible but needs to be written witin scrollview which sucks)
-* interface for item tapping